 from the opera and a post-concert conversation.

 Danielpour is one of the most gifted and sought-after composers of his generation.
-His music has attracted an illustrious array of champions, and, as a devoted mentor and educator, he has also had a significant impact on the younger generation of composers.
-Danielpour has received commissions from the New York Philharmonic, Philadelphia and Stuttgart Radio Orchestras, Orchestre National de France, Chamber Music Society of Lincoln Center, Santa Fe Chamber Music Festival, and San Francisco, Pittsburgh, National, and Baltimore Symphonies.
-His work has been championed by Yo-Yo Ma, Jessye Norman, Dawn Upshaw, Emanuel Ax, Frederica von Stade, Thomas Hampson, Gary Graffman, the Kalichstein-Laredo-Robinson Trio, the Guarneri, Emerson, and American String Quartets, and the New York City and Pacific Northwest Ballets.
-Danielpour's many honors include a Lifetime Achievement Award and Charles Ives Fellowship from the American Academy of Arts & Letters, a Guggenheim Award, Bearns Prize from Columbia University, and grants and residencies from the Barlow Foundation, MacDowell Colony, Yaddo, Copland House, and the American Academy in Rome.
-In Fall 2002, he became one of the first recipients of a coveted Alberto Vilar Fellowship and Residency at the American Academy in Berlin.
+His music has attracted an illustrious array of champions, and as a devoted mentor and educator, he has also had a significant impact on the younger generation of composers.
+Danielpour has received commissions from the New York Philharmonic, Philadelphia and Stuttgart radio orchestras, Orchestre National de France, Chamber Music Society of Lincoln Center, Santa Fe Chamber Music Festival and San Francisco, Pittsburgh, National and Baltimore symphonies.
+His work has been championed by Yo-Yo Ma, Jessye Norman, Dawn Upshaw, Emanuel Ax, Frederica von Stade, Thomas Hampson, Gary Graffman, the Kalichstein-Laredo-Robinson Trio, the Guarneri, Emerson and American string quartets and the New York City and Pacific Northwest ballets.
+Danielpour's many honors include a Lifetime Achievement Award and Charles Ives Fellowship from the American Academy of Arts & Letters, a Guggenheim Award, Bearns Prize from Columbia University and grants and residencies from the Barlow Foundation, MacDowell Colony, Yaddo, Copland House and the American Academy in Rome.
+In fall 2002, he became one of the first recipients of a coveted Alberto Vilar Fellowship and Residency at the American Academy in Berlin.

 Spring 2006: Nnenna Freelon

-The fourth McCormack Resident, Nnenna Freelon was in residence at Skidmore April 2006.
+The fourth McCormack Resident, Nnenna Freelon was in residence at Skidmore in April

-Freelon, a six-time GRAMMY Award-nominee has earned a well-deserved reputation as
+2006.
+Freelon, a six-time Grammy Award nominee, has earned a reputation as a compelling

 and captivating live performer.
-She is a skillful interpreter of even
+She is a skillful interpreter of even the most familiar

-the most familiar jazz standards and a creative educator.
-An accomplished singer,
+jazz standards and a creative educator.
+An accomplished singer, composer, producer

-composer, producer, and arranger, Freelon has dedicated herself to educating young people, both musicians
+and arranger, Freelon has dedicated herself to educating young people, both musicians

 and non-musicians.
-She toured the United States for four years
+She toured the United States for four years as the national spokesperson